kwikteam/phy-doc/docs/api.md

 ##### `ProgressReporter.increment(**kwargs)`

+Equivalent to `self.value += 1`.

+Custom keywoard arguments can also be passed to be processed in the progress message format string.

 ##### `ProgressReporter.is_complete()`

-Return wheter the task has completed.
+Return whether the task has completed.

 ##### `ProgressReporter.reset(value_max=None)`

+Reset the value to 0 and the value max to a given value.

 ##### `ProgressReporter.set_complete(**kwargs)`